mmiranda222/.statsuite/content/contributing/report an issue.md

 PM--xclosed: some issues;
 ```--->

-The below diagram gives an overview of the Production cycle ran for each of the opened issues and according to the acceptance criteria, and for all types of issues (bugs or features).
+The below diagram gives an overview of the Production cycle ran for each of the opened issues and according to the acceptance criteria, and for all types of issues (bugs or features).<br>
 The Technical (Dev) Team is here declined by back-end and front-end technology.

 ![Issue process workflow overview](/images/IssueProcessWorkflow.png)